-The newest addition to our suite of master’s degree offerings, the dual BS/MSE degree program is intended for highly motivated biomedical engineering students who wish to pursue advanced studies.
+The newest addition to our suite of master’s degree offerings, the 3+1 BS/MSE degree program is intended for highly motivated biomedical engineering students who wish to pursue advanced studies.
 Students will complete both degrees by the end of their fourth year, with the opportunity to pursue an additional research thesis during an optional fifth year.
-This accelerated timeline is designed to maximize students’ training potential, making our graduates more competitive for careers in industry or admission to medical school and PhD programs.
+This accelerated timeline is designed to maximize students’ training potential, making our graduates more competitive for careers in industry and medicine, as well as PhD and medical school programs.

 Eligibility and Application

-Students enrolled in the dual BS/MSE degree program will complete the undergraduate and master’s degree requirements by the end of their fourth year.
-Because this is a co-terminal degree program, students will retain their eligibility for financial aid during their fourth-year graduate studies.
-Some courses may count toward both the undergraduate and master’s degree requirements; see here for policies on double-counting.
+Students enrolled in the 3+1 degree program will complete the undergraduate and master’s degree requirements by the end of their fourth year.
+Because this is a co-terminal degree program, students will retain their eligibility for financial aid during their fourth-year.
+Students may double-count up to two qualified courses (400 level+) towards both the undergraduate and master’s degree requirements.

-As part of the master’s curriculum, students will continue to build expertise in their selected focus area through advanced, project-based courses.
+As part of the master’s curriculum, students will continue to build expertise in their selected focus area through a variety of courses.
 Students may also choose to complete a research thesis during an optional second year of graduate study in labs throughout the Johns Hopkins schools of Engineering and Medicine.

-For more information on coursework, please visit the focus areas below:
+For more information on coursework, please visit the focus area pages below:

 - Biomedical Data Science